Rekeying vs. Changing Locks

 Changing Locks: When You Should Do It

-Sometimes rekeying isn’t enough to solve your issue, and you may have to spend money on new hardware to restore functionality.
-Obviously as we talked about above, some locks cannot be rekeyed and would need to be fully replaced should they stop functioning.
-Other reasons to replace hardware include damage and age.
+Other reasons for changing locks include damage and age.
 No lock is immortal; even if it “looks” perfect from the exterior, age and time may have damaged or warped the untreated metal interior.
 The best way to know if a lock is too worn or damaged to function is to bring the lock to your local Woodlands locksmith.
 Locksmiths like those at Guardian Safe & Lock are professionals, licensed to diagnose and repair locks when possible.
 In many cases, the lock simply may need to be rekeyed to a newer, unworn key with new unworn pins in order to restore functionality.

 Guardian Safe & Lock – The Most Trusted Houston Locksmith changing locks

 In conclusion you should try to rekey locks when possible to save on unnecessary costs, especially if key control or restoration of mechanical function is your goal.
-Changing your locks for an entirely new set of hardware should be reserved for locks that are too worn or damaged to function, locks that are unable to be rekeyed, or if you’re attempting more of a cosmetic change than a functional one.
+Changing locks for an entirely new set of hardware should be reserved for locks that are too worn or damaged to function, locks that are unable to be rekeyed, or if you’re attempting more of a cosmetic change than a functional one.

 Luckily for you, Guardian Safe & Lock is the Houston Locksmith trusted most by the Greater Houston Area.
 From rekeying and deadbolt installation to commercial key duplication to Houston Gun Safe sales and troubleshooting; our technicians are ready to tackle nearly any security challenge you can throw at us!
 We also provide car key programming, Houston Access Control installation, and provide work as surveillance camera system installers.
 Stop by our Tomball, Texas showroom or give us a call at 832-534-8687 for more information!